 10. Keep From Getting Rubbed the Wrong Way:

 New shoes, clothes, and activities can cause you to get rubbed in new places.
 This rubbing can lead to chafing, blisters, and raw skin which can stop a new workout routine faster than it starts.
 Prevent this rubbing with Body Glide® Body or For Her™ balms.
-Body Glide® products act as an all natural barrier to protect your skin from rubbing.
+Body Glide® products act as a barrier to protect your skin from rubbing.
 Don’t let chafing and/or blisters let your workout become a thing of the past.
 Try a Body Glide® product today.
 Stop Trouble Before it Starts®.

 Whatever goals you make this New Year use the 10 tips above.
 You Got This®.